Licensee Renewal Information

 Please refer to the Inactive Licenses page for information.

-Social Security Number Requirement
+Social Security or Other Taxpayer Identification Number Requirement

 Family Support Program

 The Department of Consumer Affairs is working with the Department of Social Services, as well as other appropriate agencies, to administer the State Licensing Match System Program.
 This program prohibits the issuance and renewal of a permanent professional license to individuals who are delinquent in their court-ordered child support payments.
 In place of the permanent license, a 150-day temporary license or registration may be issued.

 Pursuant to Business and Professions Code section 31(e), the State Board of Equalization and the Franchise Tax Board may share taxpayer information with a board.
 A licensee must pay his or her state tax obligation and his or her license may be suspended if the state tax obligation is not paid.